Genre: Platformer |

 If there was one thing the Saturn and PlayStation could at least have something of a fair fight at, it was the 2D platform game.
 Thankfully, both systems got a great, if slightly dented game out of the original Rayman.

 Don’t let the character designs fool you; Rayman isn’t a kid’s game.
-In fact, some levels can get down right frustrating.
-But these few areas give way to a more enjoyable, laid back game.
+In fact, some levels can get downright frustrating.
+But these few areas give way to a more enjoyable, laid-back game.
 You’ll get your money’s worth in trying to collect all the Electoons without using up all your Continues.

 The Good